 Every C word is classified as either a keyword or an identifier.
 All keywords have fixed meanings and these meanings cannot be changed.
-Keywords serve as the basic building blocks for program statements.
-The list of all keywords of ANSI C is shown in Table 2.3.
+Keywords serve as basic building blocks for program statements.
+The list of all keywords of ANSI C are listed in Table 3.3.
 All keywords must be written in lowercase.
 Some compilers may use additional keywords that must be identified from the C manual.